Updated: Oct 15, 2020

 A little further south, continuing sailing towards Sardinia, you should stop off at the islands of Razzoli, Casings, (theatre in the wonderful “pink beach”), and the island of Santa Maria.
 When visiting these islands pay particular attention to the prohibitions and regulations reported in the pilot books, since this is the National Marine Park of the Archipelago of La Maddalena.

 We remind our yacht charter guests that the Maddalena Archipelago is a dream area for sailing, but sailors need to pay a lot of attention to both the weather and sea conditions, to the strong winds from the west which sometimes in summer lash the coast and also to the jagged cliffs which abound in the channels between the islands.

 Definitely worth a visit are Porto Rotondo, Porto Raphael and Poltu Quatu.
 If you are interested in glitz and glamour and rubbing shoulders with the rich and famous,, pay a visit to the stylish Porto Cervo.
 We do however advise that you check availability AND cost of moorings in the marina there beforehand as the former can be scarce and latter unexpectedly expensive.

 WannaGoSailing.com operate a fleet of over 700 sailing monohulls, catamarans and motor yachts from over 30 yacht charter bases spread throughout the Liguria, Tuscany, Corsica and Sardinia.
-Please contact us for more details or check out our current Special and Last Minute Offers.
+All our yachts are available for bareboat, skippered or fully crewed yacht charter.